 What makes a jungle safari in Nepal so special?
 To answer this question let’s look at the incredible places that make up this unique ecosystem.
-Two places stand out in Nepal, indeed the world as exceptionally rich in biodiversity.
-The first is Chitwan National Park and second is Bardia National Park.
-Located in the south-central area of Nepal on the border of India, Chitwan National Park covers roughly 930 square kilometer.
+Two places stand out in Nepal, indeed the world is exceptionally rich in biodiversity.
+The first is Chitwan National Park and the second is Bardia National Park.
+Located in the south-central area of Nepal on the border with India, Chitwan National Park covers roughly 930 square kilometers.
 This sub-tropical paradise was established as the first national park in Nepal and was granted World Heritage Site status in 1984.

 - The premier way to experience this park is with elephants!
 Many have concerns about animal welfare and these concerns are well placed so doing your research as to who provides responsible treatment to these majestic creatures is important.
-There are a number of companies now who have responded to these concerns and provide excellent opportunities to interact with elephants.
-In the past riding on elephants were the norm, but because of the overwhelming evidence of the brutal methods used to accept riders on the backs of them, many companies offer chances to walk with them instead and watch them the bath in the rivers.
+There are a number of companies now that have responded to these concerns and provided excellent opportunities to interact with elephants.
+In the past riding on elephants was the norm, but because of the overwhelming evidence of the brutal methods used to accept riders on their backs of them, many companies offer chances to walk with them instead and watch them bat in the rivers.

 - Some of your time might be spent on the periphery of the park and so cycling tours are wonderful for seeing the countryside and having cultural interactions with the Tharu farming communities living alongside.

 - One of the most relaxing ways to experience the park and have to opportunity to press deeper into the heart of this diverse ecosystem is by canoe.
-Both the Rapti and Narayani rivers afford viewing chances for all kinds of wildlife.
+Both the Rapti and Narayani rivers afford to view chances for all kinds of wildlife.